FA Inter-League Cup: History

 The 2008 final was held at Coventry City's Ricoh Arena on Saturday 3 May.
 The Southern Amateur League won the competition at the first attempt after winning a penalty shoot-out 4–2 following a 1–1 draw.
 The SAL team travelled to Turin in October 2008 for the Intermediary Round of the UEFA Regions' Cup where they took on representatives from Italy, Scotland and the Republic of Ireland.
 The team finished second on goal difference, having not conceded any goals in their 3 group matches.

 The 2010 final was held at The Track in Saint Sampson, Guernsey on 1 May 2010.
 The home side, the Guernsey Senior County League, defeated the Liverpool County Premier League 5–2.
 It was announced in November 2010 that the competition would be renamed from the "FA National League System Cup" to its present name.

 The 2018 final was between York Football League and North Riding Football League on Sunday 6 May at the home of Sheffield United - Bramall Lane.
 North Riding Football League won 4-2.

 Due to the COVID-19 pandemic the 2020 final was postponed.
 The final was between Jersey Football Combination and West Cheshire League on Monday 10 May 2021 at St George's Park National Football Centre.
 Jersey Football Combination won 5-1.
 This qualified Jersey for the 2023 UEFA Regions' Cup.

+The competition returned in 2024, with the final taking place on Sunday 5th May 2024 between the Arthurian League and West Yorkshire Association Football League at Lincoln City FC's Sincil Bank Stadium.
+The Arthurian League won the final 1 - 0 after extra time and will now represent England at the 2024/25 UEFA Regions Cup.